QuickDB/quickdb.github.com/README.md

 I did thid because i wanted something really really really simple to setup/use/deploy etc. Even better, something where I dont need to do anything!
-And yet get some persistence capabilities.
+And yet get some reasonable persistence capabilities.